-In this post, we’ll go over all of your options including currency exchange.
+In this article, we’ll go over all of your options including currency exchange.

-Withdrawing money from your bank account in your home country using an ATM is the easiest method, assuming that you’ve notified your foreign bank of your trip/move to Croatia.
-ATMs (called “bankomat” in Croatian) and banks are prevalent and accept most major cards including Visa, Mastercard and PIN.
+Withdrawing money from your bank account in your home country using an ATM or cash machine is the easiest method, assuming that you’ve notified your foreign bank of your trip/move to Croatia.
+ATMs (called “bankomat” in Croatian) and banks are prevalent and accept most major cards including Visa, Mastercard with PIN.
 American Express is even common here.

 In 2019, Croatian banks started charging withdrawal fees on cards not associated with their bank.
 This fee is usually between 12 and 26 kuna per transaction.
 You will be prompted to accept this fee before proceeding with the withdrawal.

 Hrvatska Pošta, the Croatian post office, will allow you to withdraw up to 6,000 kuna per day per card at their ATMs.
 For example, if you and your spouse each have a debit card for the same account, you could each withdraw 6,000 kuna totaling 12,000 kuna for one day (if your daily limit is not exceeded with your bank).